4neesh/DevBlog/src/posts/025_DAOPattern.md

 <br>
 <strong>Key Takeaways</strong><br>
 &#8226; Understand when to use the DAO pattern and the benefits it brings to software design.<br>
-&#8226; Explore the use of Spring data JPA as the repository layer.<br>
+&#8226; Explore the use of Spring data JPA as a repository layer.<br>
-&#8226; Implement the DAO pattern to support different repository layer implementations.<br>
+&#8226; Implement the DAO pattern to support multiple repository layer implementations.<br>

 <br>
 <h4>The Data Access Object (DAO) pattern</h4>